czhc/securityhub-remediations/README.md

 ## Module 1 - Environment Build and Configuration
-0. Run "aws securityhub enable-security-hub" if you don't already have it enabled.
+0. If you don't already have SecurityHub enabled in the account and region you plan on using, then run "aws securityhub enable-security-hub"
-1. Run "git clone https://github.com/FireballDWF/securityhub-remediations.git && cd securityhub-remediations"
+1. Run "git clone https://github.com/FireballDWF/securityhub-remediations.git && cd securityhub-remediations && mkdir output"
 2. Launch cloudformation to setup the environment
     1. Use the console to launch a cloudformation stack using the template module1/securityhub-remediations-workshop.yml as if you launch from the cli, the role must match your console role otherwise you won't be able to see the Cloud9 Environment IDE.
 3. Setup AWS credentials for the Cloud9 environment